Jeunese/jeunese.github.io/docs/get-started.md

 Investigate the existing tools at the company for whom you're writing documentation to see what you might be able to leverage and integrate.
 Many people are passionate about the topics you write, so link with other colleagues and communities, such as PMs and test engineers, and try to get stakeholder buy-in.

-## 1. Define your documentation goals
+## 1. Do the ground work

-Defining your documentation goals starts with conducting discovery research, which you can then also apply at [Step 3](/get-started?id=_2-create-a-content-framework-and-strategy).
+Do the work that will help you define your documentation goals.
+This starts with conducting discovery research, which you can then also apply at [Step 2](/get-started?id=_2-create-a-content-framework-and-strategy).

-### Discovery research
+### Conduct discovery research

 Discovery research might consist of: